cyan92128505/pokecrystal/README.md

 <img src="/screenshots/ability.png" width="150" height="150" />     <img src="/screenshots/latias.png" width="150" height="150" />     <img src="/screenshots/regigigas.png" width="150" height="150" />

-## Overworld Pokemon
+## Overworld Pokémon

-- Pokemon wander in the overworld.
+- Pokémon wander in the overworld.
 They randomly spawn and come in 3 varieties.
-  - Normal Pokemon that appear in various colours and are at an appropriate level.
+  - Normal Pokémon that appear in various colours and are at an appropriate level.
-  - Aggressive Pokemon that appear red and will attack the player on sight, they are at high levels and can only be escaped from by using a Pokedoll.
+  - Aggressive Pokémon that appear red and will attack the player on sight, they are at high levels and can only be escaped from by using a Pokedoll.
-  - Shinny Pokemon that appear gold and generally have a 1/8 chance to spawn in the area.
+  - Shinny Pokémon that appear gold and generally have a 1/8 chance to spawn in the area.

 <img src="/screenshots/fieldmon.png" width="150" height="150" />    <img src="/screenshots/aggressive.png" width="150" height="150" />    <img src="/screenshots/shiny.png" width="150" height="150" />